CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageNetAppNonDataIpInterface.md

 HasNetAppEthernetPort returns a boolean if a field has been set.

+### SetNetAppEthernetPortNil

+`func (o *StorageNetAppNonDataIpInterface) SetNetAppEthernetPortNil(b bool)`

+ SetNetAppEthernetPortNil sets the value for NetAppEthernetPort to be an explicit nil

+### UnsetNetAppEthernetPort
+`func (o *StorageNetAppNonDataIpInterface) UnsetNetAppEthernetPort()`

+UnsetNetAppEthernetPort ensures that no value is present for NetAppEthernetPort, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)